Building Inclusive Workplaces.

-Certain strategies seem to work but create a wake of misery, while others appear not to work at all.
+Certain strategies seem to work but create unhappiness while others appear not to work at all.

-Some of the most popular approaches to performance enhancement include; restructuring, process improvement, lean, incentives and rewards, consequence management, business transformation, strategic planning, and change management, to name just a few.
+Some of the most popular approaches to performance enhancement include restructuring, process improvement, lean, incentives and rewards, consequence management, business transformation, strategic planning and change management.

-There have been quite a few studies on why change efforts fail.
+There have been quite a number of studies on why change efforts fail.
 I’ve read many of them and you probably have too.
-Although there is some great analysis done and lessons learned, that have been captured in these studies, for me, the bottom line always points in the same direction.
+Although there is some great analysis done, lessons learned and been captured in these studies, for me, the bottom line always points in the same direction.
 You don’t really get the performance you want if you don’t bring your people along with you.

 The key to unlocking performance, no matter which way you look at it, is people.

 Point 2: It’s still the people

 Point 3: Yes, the people!

 Obvious and easy to say but apparently, not so easy to do.
 If we keep getting the same answer to this puzzle, why do we keep trying to jumpstart performance in ways that don’t work well, ways that only include people as an afterthought, or worse, as a problem to be solved and a force of resistance to be overcome?

 I think it’s because there is a misunderstanding of what leadership is and what leaders do.
 Many of us still believe that people are predictable and rational, this vision doesn’t really fit with how people really are.
 They are often unpredictable, emotional and driven by inherent values more strongly than by exterior drivers.